mscaudill/openseize/paper/paper.md

 ### Extensibile

- In addition to scaling to large datasets, Openseize is built using an object-oriented architecture to ensure extensibility.
+In addition to its scalability, Openseize is built using an object-oriented architecture to ensure extensibility.
 This feature, missing in many currently available DSP packages, is crucial in neuroscience research for two reasons.
 First, there are many different data file types in-use.
 Abstract base classes [@GOF] help future developers integrate their file types into Openseize by identifying reusable and required abstract methods needed to create producers that Openseize can work with.
 Second, DSP operations are strongly interdependent.
 By identifying and abstracting common methods, the algorithms in Openseize are smaller, more maintainable and above all, easier to understand.  \autoref{fig:types} diagrams the